sagar2meena/Food-Delivery-Charges-API/README.md

 ## Features
-The Food Delivery Pricing API offers a suite of features designed to provide flexible, dynamic pricing solutions for food delivery services.
+The Food Delivery Charges API offers a suite of features designed to provide flexible, dynamic pricing solutions for food delivery services.
 Key features include:

 **• Dynamic Charges Calculation:**  Automatically computes delivery costs by considering the distance to the delivery destination, the type of item being delivered (perishable vs. non-perishable), and the delivery zone, ensuring accurate pricing for each order.